 Focus on sustaining and managing performance.
 Driving performance and efficiency throughout an organization is possible with the right framework in place.
 With workforce planning, you can have access to the information and analysis necessary to future-proof your strategies.

 Evaluating current and future challenges.
 To make full use of workforce planning, you should not negate the critical workforce segments driving the business.
-This shall help you to drive allocation of talent investments and align HR with corporate strategy.
+This shall help you to drive the allocation of talent investments and align HR with corporate strategy.